Search icon

 In Zambia and Burkina Faso, we partner with Cotton Made in Africa (CMiA).
 In Zambia, this includes training thousands of cotton farmers on agricultural best practice, helping them to improve their livelihoods while reducing their environmental impact.

-Since 2018, we have partnered with BCI and Puneet Enterprises to support some 15,000 farmers in India in addressing some of the social, economic and climatic challenges associated with cotton production, such as dependence on credit, unpredictable weather, lack of technical information and market access, as well as gender inequality.
+Since 2018, we have partnered with Better Cotton and Puneet Enterprises to support some 15,000 farmers in India in addressing some of the social, economic and climatic challenges associated with cotton production, such as dependence on credit, unpredictable weather, lack of technical information and market access, as well as gender inequality.

 Find out more